CC-Pan: Channel-wise Compression based Diffusion for Efficient Pan-Sharpening: Appendix Outline

 \section{Appendix Outline}

-This supplementary material complements the main paper by providing (i) further analysis of sensor-induced PAN--MS coupling shifts that motivate our design, (ii) fully reproducible datasets, protocols, metrics, and implementation details, and (iii) complete per-sensor results and additional visual comparisons for \textsc{SALAD-Pan}.
-It is organized as follows:
+This appendix complements the main paper by providing: (i) further analysis of sensor-induced PAN--MS coupling shifts that motivate our design, (ii) reproducible datasets, protocols, evaluation settings, and implementation details, and (iii) additional zero-shot visual comparisons for \textsc{CC-Pan}.
+It is organized as follows.

-\begin{itemize} \item \textbf{Notation summary (App.~\ref{app:notation}).} We provide a concise glossary of symbols covering data and resolution variables, Stage-I VAE components and latent scaling, Stage-II diffusion variables and objectives, and conditioning and control modules, to ease cross-referencing.

-\item \textbf{Inductive biases for cross-sensor PAN--MS coupling (App.~\ref{app:priors}).} We analyze two sources of cross-sensor shift.
-The first is sensor-dependent PAN--MS spectral mixing, supported by per-sensor linear PAN surrogates in Fig.~5.
-The second is the RR$\rightarrow$FR mismatch in high frequencies, quantified by band-wise correlation shifts in Fig.~6.
+\begin{itemize} \item \textbf{Inductive biases for cross-sensor PAN--MS coupling (Appendix~\ref{app:priors}).} We analyze two sources of cross-sensor shift.
+The first is sensor-dependent PAN--MS spectral mixing, supported by per-sensor linear PAN surrogates in Fig.~\ref{fig:prior_pan_mixing}.
+The second is the RR$\rightarrow$FR mismatch in high frequencies, quantified by band-wise correlation shifts in Fig.~\ref{fig:prior2}.
 These findings motivate our band-wise formulation and frequency-split conditioning.

-\item \textbf{Datasets and protocols (App.~\ref{app:datasets}).} We describe the PanCollection format, sensor and band configurations, patch and image sizes, and strict train, validation, and test splits in Table~6.
+\item \textbf{Datasets and protocols (Appendix~\ref{app:datasets}).} We describe the PanCollection format, sensor and band configurations, patch and image sizes, and strict train, validation, and test splits in Table~\ref{tab:pancollection_stats}.
 We also specify the joint-training and zero-shot settings, and the RR ReducedData and FR FullData evaluation protocols.

-\item \textbf{Evaluation setup (App.~\ref{app:evaluation}).} We enumerate all compared methods in App.~D.1.
-We then provide exact definitions and computation details for RR full-reference metrics, including Q4 or Q8, SAM, ERGAS, and SCC, and for FR no-reference metrics, including D$_\lambda$, D$_s$, and HQNR, as detailed in App.~D.2.
+\item \textbf{Evaluation setup (Appendix~\ref{app:evaluation}).} We summarize the compared methods and clarify the metrics used in the main paper and appendix.
+The reduced-resolution setting is evaluated with full-reference metrics, including $Q_4/Q_8$, SAM, ERGAS, and SCC, while the full-resolution setting is evaluated with no-reference metrics, including $D_{\lambda}$, $D_s$, and HQNR.

-\item \textbf{Implementation details (App.~\ref{app:impl}).} We give complete settings for both stages.
-This includes the single-band VAE conversion and latent-scale calibration, diffusion training and inference hyperparameters, and metadata-prompt construction in Table~7.
-We also detail test-time control and sampling choices in Figs.~7--8, together with shared preprocessing and valid-region handling.
+\item \textbf{Implementation details (Appendix~\ref{app:impl}).} We give complete settings for both stages.
+This includes the single-band VAE conversion and latent-scale calibration, diffusion training and inference hyperparameters, test-time control, reverse-step budget selection, and metadata-prompt construction in Table~\ref{tab:prompt_params}.
+We also detail test-time control and sampling choices in Figs.~\ref{fig:lspe_lspa}--\ref{fig:K_sweep}.

-\item \textbf{Extended results and visualizations (App.~\ref{app:quant_vis}).} We report full per-sensor RR and FR results, with GF2 summarized in Table~8, and provide additional qualitative comparisons in Figs.~9--12.
-We further include zero-shot transfer to unseen sensors to complement the main-paper evaluation. \end{itemize}